Morantron/tmux-fingers/README.md

 set -g @plugin 'Morantron/tmux-fingers'
 ```

 Hit <kbd>prefix</kbd> + <kbd>I</kbd> to fetch and source the plugin.
-You should now be able to use
-the plugin!
+The first time you run it you'll be presented with a wizard to complete the installation.

 ## Manual

 Clone the repo:

 ```
-# Use --recursive flag to also fetch submodules
-➜ git clone --recursive https://github.com/Morantron/tmux-fingers ~/.tmux/plugins/tmux-fingers
+$ git clone https://github.com/Morantron/tmux-fingers ~/.tmux/plugins/tmux-fingers
 ```

 Source it in your `.tmux.conf`: